Call for Advice: Revision of the UNESCO Recommendation on the Status of Scientific Researchers

-- This is the first public call for advice and comments.
-It will be carried out until 1 November 2014, with the participation of the International Bioethics Committee (IBC) and the World Commission on the Ethics of Scientific Knowledge and Technology (COMEST) and other UNESCO partners.
+- This second call for advice and comments will be carried out until 10 August 2015, with the participation of the International Bioethics Committee (IBC) and the World Commission on the Ethics of Scientific Knowledge and Technology (COMEST) and other UNESCO partners.

 - In 2016, further consultation will be conducted by UNESCO Member States.

 -a preliminary report of the Director-General will be circulated to Member States in September 2016;